sanand0/til/til.md

 27 Nov 2023

-- #PODCAST William MacAskill: The Science of Doing Good
+- #podcast William MacAskill: The Science of Doing Good
   - Effective altruism is about measuring outcomes of altruism.
 What is the impact, what is the gap, and what is the return on investment.
 Pick High impact, neglected, tractable areas

 25 Nov 2023